 Tarkovsky could force the audience to use their brain when watching one of his films.
 The blank spaces in his poetry are placed carefully so the viewer can make the film their own.

-His mentor Steven Spielberg has created one of the greatest directors of all time.
-Robert's films have such inexplicable value it would be a crime to not place him on the best directors list.
-I mean come on, who doesn't like Forrest Gump?
+His mentor, Steven Spielberg, has created one of the greatest directors of all time.
+Robert's films have such inexplicable value that it would be a crime not to place him on the best directors list.
+I mean, come on, who doesn't like Forrest Gump?

 He makes weird movies, but they somehow make sense and relate to everyone.
 They are captivating enough to keep you watching.

-The Producers which coined the song Springtime for Hitler.
+The producers coined the song Springtime for Hitler.